 Victoria has a wide variety of soil types that reflect differences in soil forming processes dictated by factors such as geology, landform, stream activity, vegetation, climate and age (i.e. degree of weathering).
 Soil underpins the productive potential of Victorian agriculture and forestry and the majority of soils are generally highly productive under good management practices.

-Victorian Resources Online presents a wide range of soil information which will be continually expanded throughout the course of the project.
-A number of broadscale soil maps of Victoria are presented.
+Victorian Resources Online presents a wide range of soil information where a number of broadscale soil maps of Victoria are presented.
 More detailed soil maps and information will be progressively developed.

 Soil Health refers to the 'fitness' (or condition) of soil to support specific uses (e.g. crop growth).
 This section provides a range of information on soil health, including a 'soil health checklist', 'soil health management plan', information sheets and key legacy documents.